-The House and Senate of the Illinois General Assembly have announced veto session dates for October 24 through 26, and November 7 through 9.
+The House and Senate of the Illinois General Assembly adjourned on May 31, however they are now in continuous session at the call of the "Chair."
 Following are substantive bills that were supported and /or were monitored by the three higher education agencies - the Illinois Board of Higher Education (IBHE), the Illinois Community College Board (ICCB), and the Illinois Student Assistance Commission (ISAC).